7 Tips to improve chatbot marketing | #6 is a game-changer

 1. Research your most frequently asked questions by asking your team

 One of the most important aspects of your chatbot marketing strategy is the content of your bot.
 Let’s take one of the chatbot use cases as an example: a customer service bot.
 If the aim of the bot is to assist customers and deliver quick responses, then it’d be ideal to look for the most frequently asked questions from your customers to see what content your bot should contain.
 You can take the help of the customer service team, your social media manager or your sales and marketing team to form a set of FAQs for your chatbot.
-The search suggestions at the bottom of your Google page and even crowdsource communities like Quora are a great place to start, to build your bot in accordance with customer demands and queries.
+The search suggestions at the bottom of your Google page and even crowdsource communities like Quora are a great place to start, to build your faq chatbot in accordance with customer demands and queries.

-2. Build your bot a conversational flow
+2. Build a conversational flow

 3. Avoid fully open-ended conversations